ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 image(inla.graph2matrix(H), xlab = "", ylab = "")
 ```

 This matrix shows the neighbouring for each cell.
 You have the cell numerical ID (`ZONE_CODE`) on both axis and you can find which cells they are neighbouring with (plus the diagonal which means that the cells neighbour with themselves).
+For example you can trace with your eyes cell number 50 and see its neighbours (cells 49 and 51).
 Each line will have up to 6 neighbours (hexagons have 6 edges), corresponding to the number of neighbours of the lattice cell.
 Note that in this case the cells were already sorted in alphabetical order so they are only adjacent to ones with a similar name, so you have a clump of adjacent cells around the diagonal line.
 When using administrative districts this matrix will likely be messier.

 <center> <img src="{{ site.baseurl }}/assets/img/tutorials/spatial-inla/FIG02b_Adjacency Matrix.jpeg" alt="Img" style="width: 65%; height:auto;"/></center>
 <center>Adjacency matrix</center>